Exploring the emerging business models within enterprise IoT

 Many business people see these opportunities and realise they are game-changers.
 Now we need local authorities to think the same way; those of us in the community need to ensure we spread awareness of what the IoT can bring to public services.
 It’s not just about being paperless; it’s about end-to end efficiency and ultimately, ameliorating people’s lives, avoiding fraud, offering customer support and delight, reducing carbon emissions and so on.

 The Internet of Things can enable endless possibilities; it’s all about having the knowledge and the right platform at the right time, especially when it comes to enterprise customers.
 That’s where industry events such as Smart IoT London come in, to bring together the entire IoT ecosystem, and provide a vital platform for nurturing IoT evolution, by gathering global IoT expertise – it’s only by sharing experiences, insights and successful IoT patterns that businesses can be encouraged to innovate and work towards a paradigm shift in terms of IoT investment.

-- » How AI adoption is growing on the back of the Internet of Things
+- » How airlines are taking advantage of the potential of the Internet of Things

 - » Netclearance boosts workforce IoT space with “mBeaconCard” smart badge

 - » Anglian Water looking to smart metering in new trial

 - » Impinj outlines details of IPO as shares soar

 - » GSMA: China’s IoT ecosystem to exceed 1bn connections by 2020